orxfun/orx-parallel/docs/wasm_tutorial/vanilla/src/00-introduction.md

 The project has three parts:

 1. `computation/` contains ordinary Rust code and tests.
-2. `wasm_bindings/` exposes the Rust functions to JavaScript and initializes the parallel runtime.
+2. `wasm_bindings/` exposes the Rust functions to JavaScript.
 3. `app/` contains the HTML, CSS, TypeScript, and Vite configuration.
-The TypeScript client calls WASM through a worker.
+TypeScript client calls parallel computations through a worker.

 The app starts one shared thread pool. `threads: 0` lets the runtime choose the available capacity.
 Each computation also receives a thread count: `0` uses all initialized threads, while a positive value limits that computation.